Guided reading is an instructional practice or approach where teachers support a small group of students to read a text independently.

 Examples of evidence relating to the guided reading practice might be:

 - the words the teacher says (Today’s learning intention is to focus on making sure our reading makes sense.
-If it doesn’t, we need to reread and problem solve the tricky word)
+If it doesn’t, we need to reread and use our reading strategies to decode the tricky word)

-- the words the students say (My reading goal is to break up a word into smaller parts when I don’t know it to help me decode)
+- the words the students say (e.g. 'My reading goal is to break up a word into smaller parts when I don’t know it to help me decode the word').

 - the actions of the teacher (Taking anecdotal notes as they listen to individual students read)